CyberDay1/Applied-Energistics-2-test/.github/CONTRIBUTING.md

 ````
 * Always fully test your changes.
 If they are large enough in scope, then fully test AE2.
 * Describing the process you used to test your changes in detail will help speed up this process.

+### Example: Porting to a New Minecraft Version

+1. Add a new version entry to `stonecutter.json` with the appropriate `MC` and `NEOFORGE` placeholders.
+2. Adjust configuration files and code using Stonecutter conditionals to isolate version-specific changes.
+3. Run `./gradlew runData` with the target `-Psc.version` once configuration stabilizes.
+4. Open a pull request summarizing progress and TODOs if the port is still in progress.

 ## Making Trivial Changes